yktoo/yktoo.com/content/blog/0212/index.en.md

 If the dear reader were a swan, they could see the city like this:
 ![](img:2.bp.blogspot.com/-bg6xKCh3Ff8/UtWFDHfO0-I/AAAAAAAAblo/-8ATbDTYMuw/s1600/dsc02731.picasaweb.jpg:a)

-This is the Leie river (French: //Lys//), which crosses the city centre.
+This is the Leie river (French: {{< fl "Lys" >}}), which crosses the city centre.

 Ghent was largely saved from bombings during the World War II, so its streets are full of history.
-The right bank of Leie is called //Graslei//.
+The right bank of Leie is called {{< fl "Graslei" >}}.
 It's a street with quite a few historical buildings, most of which host restaurants:
 ![](img:2.bp.blogspot.com/-lFGeE2uq-Us/UtWFCjXer5I/AAAAAAAAblk/RNE2hF8tgaY/s1600/dsc02730.picasaweb.jpg:a)

-On the left bank there's //Korenlei//, whose main attraction seems to be this dreamy girl in Santa Claus cap, also inviting you to a restaurant:
+On the left bank there's {{< fl "Korenlei" >}}, whose main attraction seems to be this dreamy girl in Santa Claus cap, also inviting you to a restaurant:
 ![](img:4.bp.blogspot.com/-wvj5J9BrNKk/UtWFDqhVhLI/AAAAAAAAbmI/ahwHdb2TShM/s1600/dsc02733.picasaweb.jpg:a)

 One of the evenings loitering youth tried to nick the cap, but they were immediately scared off by the restaurant's owner.

-The view from the //Sint-Michielsbrug//, St Michael's Bridge is similar:
+The view from the {{< fl "Sint-Michielsbrug" >}}, St Michael's Bridge is similar:
 ![](img:2.bp.blogspot.com/-HaFhjVfpWNQ/UtWFEdP1rBI/AAAAAAAAbl8/KPuQtLc_XlU/s1600/dsc02735.picasaweb.jpg:a)
 ![](img:4.bp.blogspot.com/-BJeBGaEXvAM/UtWFE8jgNqI/AAAAAAAAbmE/ePycLbIixpc/s1600/dsc02736.picasaweb.jpg:a)